modaclouds/modaclouds-integrated-platform/README.md

 ## Updating from v1.0 to v2.0

+You may have a hostname not suitable for v2 that was not a problem in v1 (remember: no '\_' or '-' are allowed.
+To modify the hostname, follow these steps:

+    $ sudo su
+    # HOSTNAME=node1
+    # echo $HOSTNAME > /etc/HOSTNAME
+    # hostname -F /etc/HOSTNAME

+The easiest way to start is using `node1` as hostname.
+This way, there is no need to change the configuration file.

+You also must have an entry in /etc/hosts for that hostname associated to the IP of the network interface.
+Do not use localhost.
+The line to add/modify should be like:

+   192.168.1.1 atosvm3.localdomain atosvm3

 You only have to update your code and run the configuration script using the config file of your needs.
 In the following, we will use the configuration file using a single VM:

     cd ~/modaclouds-integrated-platform
     git pull
     platform-config ~/modaclouds-integrated-platform ~/modaclouds-integrated-platform/lib/config1-vm.sh

 Check the content of `bin/_common.sh` file.
 It should have VERSION variable greater or equal than 2.0.
-See the Configuration section for more details about this script.
+See the Configuration section for more details about the last step.

-** IMPORTANT ** : You may have a hostname not suitable for v2 that was not a problem in v1 (remember: no '\_' or '-' are allowed.
-To modify the hostname, follow these steps:

-    $ sudo su
-    # HOSTNAME=<your-hostname>
-    # echo $HOSTNAME > /etc/HOSTNAME
-    # hostname -F /etc/HOSTNAME

-You also must have an entry in /etc/hosts for that hostname associated to the IP of the network interface.
-Do not use localhost.

 ## License ##